To Donate to the Pink Boots Society – Click here!

 How many members do you have to date?
 What do Austin professionals need to do to join?

 Our Austin Chapter currently has 40 active members.
 We’d love to more than double that in the next 12 months!
 To join, you can simply visit the Pink Boots Society membership page here and fill out the form.
-Basic requirements are being a womyn in the professional fermentation world earning 25% or more from the industry or retired with a minimum of 15 years in the Fermented/Alcoholic beverage industry.
+Basic requirements are being a womyn in the professional fermentation world earning 25% or more from the industry or retiring with a minimum of 15 years in the Fermented/Alcoholic beverage industry.
 Interested parties are welcome to reach out to us at our handle @pinkbootsaustintx with inquiries.